 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Ilex pubescens is a Evergreen Shrub up to 3.50 metres tall.
+Ilex pubescens is an evergreen shrub that can grow up to 3.50 metres tall.

 It has medicinal uses.